Leiden University Excellence Scholarship (LExS)

 - Apply online for admission to a Master's programme at Leiden University and pay the application fee if applicable.

-- Upload your LExS motivation letter as instructed in your online application.
-This is a PDF file of max.
+- Indicate that want to apply for the LExS then upload your LExS motivation letter.
+This must be a PDF file of max.
 500 words, in which you explain why you would like to be considered for the award.

-- If you apply for more than one study programme and wish to apply for a LExS for each, indicate this clearly in each application and upload a LExS motivation letter for each.
+- If you are applying for more than one study programme/specialisation and wish to apply for a LExS for each, you must submit a LExS application and motivation letter within each separate online application for admission.

-- The faculty selection committees will nominate LExS recipients and inform the Scholarships Team, up to 6 weeks after the LExS deadline.
+- The faculty selection committees will nominate their LExS recipients within 6 weeks of the LExS deadline.

-- At the end of November - for the February intake.
+- At the end of November (for programmes starting in February)

-- At the end of April - for the September intake.
+- At the end of April (for study programmes starting in September)

 The student is responsible for submitting a complete application, according to the steps described above and before the aforementioned deadline.
 Leiden University cannot be held responsible for late and/or incomplete applications.